-In 2000 we learned of the paralytic nature of the saliva of the northern short-tailed shrew (Blarina brevicauda).
-After finding that no one had identified the paralytic principle, we began a research program to identify the compound produced in this unique and ancient venomous mammalian species.
+In 2000, Professor Stewart’s lab learned of the paralytic nature of the saliva of the northern short-tailed shrew (Blarina brevicauda).
+After finding that no one had identified the paralytic principle, they began a research program to identify the compound produced in this unique and ancient venomous mammalian species.

 We learned how to separate the paralytic domain of the peptide from the anti-oncology domain, launching two development programs.
 In addition, we characterized and synthesized the soricidin peptide and several smaller derivatives of it.

-We identified the target of the anti-oncology lead peptides as the selective calcium ion channel TRPV6 (transient receptor potential vanilloid family number 6).
-This ion channel is highly over-expressed in epithelial cancers (ovarian, prostate, breast etc.) and at very low levels, if at all, in healthy tissues.
+The target of the anti-oncology lead peptides was identified as the selective calcium ion channel TRPV6 (transient receptor potential vanilloid family number 6).
+This ion channel is highly over-expressed in epithelial cancers (ovarian, prostate, breast etc.) and at very low levels, if at all, in most healthy tissues.
 Soricidin derivatives (the C-series peptides) are highly effective inhibitors of this ion channel.
-In cancer cells that over-express TRPV6, inhibition of the TRPV6 channels interrupts a specific cell signaling pathway, triggering a self-destruct program.
+In cancer cells that over-express TRPV6, inhibition of the TRPV6 channels interrupts specific but aberrant cell signaling pathways, triggering a self-destruct program.

-After very successful in vitro studies with many cell lines derived from ovarian, prostate and breast cancers, we identified our lead candidates from the smaller derivative panel of peptides.
+After very successful in vitro studies with many cell lines derived from ovarian, prostate and breast cancers, the lead candidates from the smaller derivative panel of peptides were identified.

-As part of the study of the mechanism-of-action of our lead candidate, we learned that the drug target, and the drugs themselves, could be adapted to distinguish healthy cells from Stage I ovarian cancers.
-We now have proof of concept for a blood test, a peptide-based scanning technology and biopsy test that detects, locates and monitors, or confirms earliest stages of ovarian, breast and prostate cancers.
+As part of the study of the mechanism-of-action of the lead candidate, we learned that the drug target, and the drugs themselves, could be adapted to distinguish healthy cells from Stage I ovarian cancers.
+We are now developing a blood test, a peptide-based scanning/imaging technology and biopsy test that detects, locates and monitors, or confirms earliest stages of ovarian, breast and prostate cancers.
 Along with the therapeutic, we are developing a full spectrum of protocols for the early detection of ovarian cancer.

-As work at BioProspecting progressed and moved through the preclinical stage, it became obvious that a more globally oriented biopharma image was required.
-In 2010, we changed our name to Soricimed Biopharma Inc.
+As work at BioProspecting progressed and moved through the preclinical stage, the company evolved to a more globally oriented biopharma organization.
+In 2010, the company name was changed to Soricimed Biopharma Inc.